 Compared to the rest of the country, citizens of Osage Beach spend much less time in their cars: on average, their commute to work is only 17.04 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-Being a small city, Osage Beach does not have a public transit system used by locals to get to and from work.
+Osage Beach is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of people in Osage Beach who are college-educated is somewhat higher than the average US community of 21.84%: 25.61% of adults in Osage Beach have at least a bachelor's degree.